 And it is not just about getting a loan.
 Due to the lack of credit or having bad credit, some people are not even able to open a bank account.
 They have to go to check cashing places in order to cash their paychecks – for a fee of course.

-People who are struggling to make ends meet sometimes think that pay-day loans are the answer to their problem.
-Pay-day loans might help them at the moment, but they soon find out that those loans are more detrimental than helpful.
+People who are struggling to make ends meet sometimes think that payday loans are the answer to their problem.
+Payday loans might help them at the moment, but they soon find out that those loans are more detrimental than helpful.
+But Spent is not just a payday loan documentary, it delves into how certain circumstances can change the financial lives of regular hard working people like you and me.

 Spent: Looking for Change is available on YouTube and is only 40 minutes long.
 I highly recommend you watch it if you have the time.
 You can watch the whole movie below.